transkatgirl/Tapestry-Loom/README.md

 See also: the [original v1 plans](https://github.com/transkatgirl/Tapestry-Loom/blob/c8ccca0079ae186fcc7a70b955b2d2b123082d63/README.md)

-Tapestry Loom will be *entirely* focused on base and/or embedding models for the foreseeable future.
+Note: Tapestry Loom will be *entirely* focused on base and/or embedding models for the foreseeable future.

 There are already plenty of chat looms and base model looms which heavily integrate assistant functionality; Tapestry Loom will **not** be one of them.